Fayette Stakes

-The Fayette Stakes is a Grade II American thoroughbred horse race for horses age three and older over a distance of one and one-eighth miles on the dirt held annually in October at Keeneland Race Course in Lexington, Kentucky during the fall meeting.
+The Fayette Stakes is a Grade III American thoroughbred horse race for horses age three and older over a distance of one and one-eighth miles on the dirt held annually in October at Keeneland Race Course in Lexington, Kentucky during the fall meeting.
 It currently offers a purse of $350,000.

 History

 The event is named for Fayette County, Kentucky, of which the city of Lexington is the county seat.

 The inaugural running of the event was on 24 October 1959, closing day of the Keeneland Fall meeting as the Fayette Handicap.
 The event attracted some fine handicap horses from Kentucky and around the Midwest.
 The day the event was held the weather was wet and windy and the track was rated as sloppy.
 The winner H. Edsall Olson & R. Douglas Prewitt's Terra Firma, was a short 4/5 odds-on favorite after earlier in the month setting a new course record for the 1 1/8 miles distance in the Charles W. Bidwill Memorial Handicap at Hawthorne Race Course in Chicago.

 The following year the event was held on opening day of the Keeneland Fall meeting.

 In the 1960s the event was won twice by horses that were imported to the United States by Bruno Ferrari.
 The 1961 longshot winner Zumbador II was the 1960 Uruguayan Triple Crown winner.
 The 1966 winner Yumbel was the 1965 Horse of the Year and Champion Older Horse in Chile.

 In 1963 the distance of the event was decreased to 1 1/16 miles and the winner Choker equaled the track record of 1:412/5 winning by two lengths.
 In 1965 the gallant six-year-old mare Old Hat won by a neck and was later voted as US Champion Older Dirt Female Horse for a second time.

-Other fine winners of the event from that era include Thomas F. Devereux's Royal Harmony, who won the event three times straight, 1969-1971.
+Other fine winners of the event from that era include Thomas F. Devereux's Royal Harmony, who won the event three times straight, 1969–1971.
 His 1970 victory was noteworthy in that Royal Harmony defeated the 1970 Kentucky Derby winner Dust Commander who was promoted to second after Fast Hilarious was disqualified.
 The 1972 winner was the only other filly to win the event, Emanuel V. Benjamin III & William G. Clark's Chou Croute.
 Although Chou Croute was the favorite and won by a neck her outstanding performances during the year landed her US Champion Sprinter honors for 1972.

 The event was run in two split divisions in 1976 and 1982.

-In 1979 the distance of the event was reverted back to the original 1 1/8 miles.
+In 1979 the distance of the event was reverted to the original 1 1/8 miles.
 The same year the American Graded Stakes Committee upgraded the event to Grade III classification.